I buy websites on Flippa, and it is always difficult to figure out whether the site is actually worth the price.

-Add to this that 50% or more sellers want to SCAM you, or are hiding important info, and investing in websites becomes a VERY risky adventure.
+Add to this that 50% or more sellers want to SCAM you, or are hiding important info.
+Thus, investing in websites becomes a VERY risky business venture.

 Scams on Flippa video

-The obvious scam signals
+The obvious red flags

-1) Verified AdSense income: When seller claims income from Adsense, Flippa offers mechanism to verify that income “belongs” to the specific website.
+When a seller claims income from Adsense, Flippa offers a mechanism to verify that income “belongs” to the specific website.
 In theory this cannot be faked, and you should see a green line on the Earnings graph inside the listing.

 Sure there are exceptions.
-For example my $10000 website purchase – seller was using original site creator’s AdSense account AFTER he bought it … However he still managed to verify it with Flippa.
+For example my $10,000 website purchase – seller was using original site creator’s AdSense account AFTER he bought it … However he still managed to verify it with Flippa.

-It is absolutely essential to have complete (read and analyze) Google Analytics access from the time you contact seller to the time you finish transaction (and preferably that seller makes you Admin after sale is completed, to retain old data).
+It is absolutely essential to have complete (read and analyze) Google Analytics access from the time you contact the seller to the time you finish transaction (and preferably that seller makes you Admin after sale is completed, to retain old data).

 NEVER, NEVER, NEVER Buy Websites Without Google Analytics Access (if available).

 I never buy sites unless I’m given Analytics access.
-If seller refuses to give access – they are hiding something.
+If the seller refuses to give access – they are hiding something.
 NEVER buy such sites.

-If seller agrees to give access after some back and forth, they could be a newbie, but you should still consider that they are hiding stuff.
+If the seller agrees to give access after some back and forth, they could be a newbie, but you should still consider that they are hiding stuff.
 I never had luck with such sellers, and never ended up buying from them.

-If seller gives you access to google analytics only for 24 hours or revokes access without telling you – don’t buy from them.
+Another tip: ff the seller gives you access to google analytics only for 24 hours or revokes access without telling you – don’t buy from them.

 For example – seller claims $500 monthly income from Amazon Affiliate program.
-In reality, site can be making only $100/months, because same link (Tracking ID) is used on other websites, thus inflating income.
+In reality, the site can be making only $100/month, because the same link (Tracking ID) is used on other websites, thus inflating income.

 For example – search Google for dpsgeneral-20.
 You will get the AnalyzeID in 1st position.
 It is a paid service, but you can use it free (I clear cookies to continue using for free 🙂 ) … However I find this is the best such service available (and most accurate), so if you do this a lot – consider upgrading.

 dpsgeneral-20 belongs to problogger.net and is also used on 3 other websites.
 So if one of those was for sale, seller could claim income from 4 sites.
 You get the gist … bottom line – Amazon income is easy to fake and you should spend extra time analyzing it.

-4) Screenshots can be Photoshop’ed Never trust screenshots exclusively.
+1) Screenshots can be Photoshop’ed Never trust screenshots exclusively.
 It’s very easy to fake any image, and make it look very realistic.
 Always ask for additional proof of income (video walk-through preferred).

-5) If you feel that seller is hiding something or there is something fishy – WALK AWAY – If it smells bad, it probably is bad, and you should not lose money to find out if it’s in fact bad!
+2) If you feel that seller is hiding something or there is something fishy – WALK AWAY – If it smells bad, it probably is bad, and you should not lose money to find out if it’s in fact bad!

 There are too many sites out there to deal with bad sellers / websites, etc.